 There are several administrative tasks needed within the database, like tracking changes, or backing up and recovering data, and the right software allows you to make system-level changes more easily, while pinpointing any issues.
-Through the DBMS, admins can manage data, the database engine, and the database schema that sets the logical structure.
+Through the DBMS, admins can manage data, the database engine, and the database schema setting the logical structure.

 Types of DBMS Software

-1) Relational Database Management System
+Relational Database Management System

 A relational database essentially draws connections between tables or spreadsheets, within a database.
 As data is added to a database, simply adding columns to the same table would create a static and inflexible data set; over time, your database would become confusing and unhelpful.
-But in a relational database, tables must have a primary key column which uniquely identifies all data in that row.
+But in a relational database, tables must have a primary key column which uniquely identifies all data in the row.
 Tables can then use a foreign key to link to the primary key of another table.

 Popular for decades, relational databases are particularly good for major organizations that need ACID compliance and have consistently structured data.
 This type of database is so widespread and versatile, it’s hard to say what specific kind of task or organization it’s best for, but relational database management systems are common options for financial systems, personnel data, and logistical information.
 Only more recently have NoSQL databases become a feasible and even common alternative.

-2) NoSQL Database Management System
+NoSQL Database Management System

 Non-relational databases are called NoSQL.
 They’re much less structured than relatable databases, and are document-centered, rather than table-centered.
 Data in NoSQL databases doesn’t have to fit into well-defined rows and columns.
 Many NoSQL databases are similar to file folders.
-This makes it much better for large and irregular collections of data, but also demanding of much more time and processing power.
+This makes it much better for large and irregular collections of data, but also demands much more time and processing power.

 NoSQL databases management systems are generally classified as one of four types: